 With a heated race to fill U.S. Sen. Pat Toomey’s seat next year, the GOP will have to be strategic about what candidates it wants to back for the Senate and for governor.
-Potential candidates will also have to weigh their options and decide where they fit best and can compete.
+The party will have to decide who it wants to go up against Attorney General Josh Shapiro, the preordained Democratic candidate who recently launched his formal campaign.

 Chester County Chamber CEO Guy Ciarrocchi